mofanv/darknetz/README.md

 darknetp classifier train -pp_start 4 -pp_end 9 cfg/mnist.dataset cfg/mnist_lenet.cfg models/mnist/mnist_lenet.weights
 ```

-~~(Note: the Secure World only accepts a model that has been trained using the same `-pp` value, since layers are encrypted when they are transferred back to save and layers will be decrypted when deploying into the Trustzone)~~
+~~(Note: the Secure World only accepts a model that has been trained using the same `-pp` value, since layers are encrypted when they are transferred back to save and layers will be decrypted when deploying into the TrustZone)~~
-(Note: The encryption and decrytion when layers go in and out the TEE have been disabled considering it is only for simulation here)
+(Note: The encryption and decryption when layers go in and out the TEE have been disabled considering it is only for simulation here)

 # Inference